julianvbw/ble-esp32-pilldispenser/flutter-ui/README.md

 Build the app by yourself using `flutter build apk --split-per-abi`

+**Give the app all neccessary permissions otherwise it will not find any device**

 NOTE: Most modern android phones today use the arm64 abi, so choose that version preferably.